fjolnir/xnomad/README.md

 [A screenshot of it running on my machine](http://d.asgeirsson.is/E9jb) (Along with a couple of other hacks to get rid of distractions such as the menubar & rounded corners)

+[Another one ](https://lh.rs/wSYYdAtpt2Xk) (With even more hacks, that aren't ready for public consumption yet; even has focus following mouse :)

 ##setup

 [Download](http://d.asgeirsson.is/sfEI) a binary and copy `xnomad.default` to `~/.xnomad`